metabrainz/picard-docs/getting_started/metadata_pane.rst

 :index:`Editing Metadata <user interface; editing metadata>`
 -------------------------------------------------------------

 To begin editing a tag's value, you can double-click the value to edit it in-place.
-You can also edit the tag in the tag editor, brought up from the context menu or by pressing :kbd:`Alt+Shift+E`.
+You can also edit the tag in the tag editor, brought up from the context menu or by pressing :kbd:`Alt+Shift+E` (:kbd:`⌥+⇧+E` on macOS).
 Note that double-clicking a multi-value tag always opens the tag editor.

 .. only:: not latex